01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day2.md

 "**It’s important to understand these different types of missing data from a statistics point of view.
 The type of missing data will influence how you deal with filling in the missing values.**"

-1. Drop the `flower` column
+- Preliminary: Drop the `flower` column

-- Fill the missing values with a different "strategy" for each column:
+1. Fill the missing values with a different "strategy" for each column:

     `sepal_length` -> `mean`